 Figure 14 shows two scenarios for an impact at the coordinates of Mare Moscoviense.
 The first one is from cometary fragments traveling away from the Sun during the first quarter phase of the Moon, and the second one is from cometary fragments on their way to the Sun which would strike the Moon during its third quarter phase.
 Figure 15 illustrates how cometary fragments following a tangential collision trajectory might have approached to impact the far side of the Moon's eastern hemisphere during the first quarter phase as viewed from Earth.

 This paper proposes that the multiple craterless rims found on Mare Moscoviense are impacts on a molten surface and not flooded craters.
 The occurrence of multiple impacts which are contemporaneous with the formation of Mare Moscoviense lead to the conclusion that Mare Moscoviense was formed by the impacts of a meteorite cluster.
 The calculation of the energy provided by the impacts that created the Mare Moscoviense Basin and the three large overlapping circles substantiate that the lava of Mare Moscoviense could have originated from the impacts of a meteorite cluster.
 The assessment of the trajectories required for overlapping impacts by cometary fragments identifies the conditions under which such impacts would be possible.
 The absence of global tectonic activity on the Moon 2.6 Ga ago, and the absence of volcanic structures in the Mare Moscoviense area makes it more plausible that the lava of Mare Moscoviense originated from a meteorite cluster impact than from volcanic activity.
+The gravitational map from the 2012 GRAIL mission supports the impact hypothesis.
 This paper proposes that flooded craters may be differentiated from the craterless rims made by impacts on a molten surface by dating the rim and the center of the crater.